 - Exclusions and deductibles.

-Another commonality is how they assess the value of your belongings.
-Under renters and homeowners insurance, the two options are:
+Another commonality is how homeowners and renters insurance assess the value of your belongings.
+Under renters and homeowners insurance, there are two options:

 - Actual cash value.